kali-linex/linex/Documentation/networking/statistics.rst

 the local host interface.
 In other words the events may be counted at the network port (MAC/PHY blocks) without separation for different host side (PCIe) devices.
-Such ambiguity must not be present when internal switch is managed by Linux (so called switchdev mode for NICs).
+Such ambiguity must not be present when internal switch is managed by Linex (so called switchdev mode for NICs).

 Standard ethtool statistics can be accessed via the interfaces used